 Growing up in Canada, we had “snow days”, when so much snow had fallen the snowplows couldn’t get to it on time.
-Living in France, my kids have a “strike day”.
+For my kids, on the other hand, it is “Strike day” in France.

-No, my little French revolutionaries will not be marching on the street, protesting against their mum’s TV restrictions.
+My little French revolutionaries will not be marching on the street, protesting against their mum’s TV restrictions.
 (Though they would if someone gave them the idea.)
 But they do have a day off from school.
-Their nursery and preschool teachers are on strike, along with a large proportion of other public workers from across France.
+Their nursery and preschool teachers are on protesting, along with a large proportion of other public workers striking across France.

 Table of Contents